Acorn Maple Shortbread Cookies

 Those of you who read this space regularly know that I don’t bake much.
 I am a little too free-form in my cooking to really nail any sort of baking project that requires precision.
 Fortunately, shortbread isn’t one of those sorts of recipes.
-Shortbread is easy.
+Shortbread is easy, and so are these acorn cookies.

 What’s more shortbread, by definition, isn’t overly concerned with the gluten in wheat.
 Shortbread is so named because all that fat — typically butter — shortens the strands of gluten in the dough, leaving the “bread” crumbly.
 Given this, it occurred to me that a shortbread made with a lot of acorn flour, which is gluten-free, would work really well.